Secure your clusters with JWTedit

 Defines the JWT aud claim values allowed by the realm.

 Defines the JWT claim name used for the principal (username).
-Defaults to sub.
+No default.

 Defines the JWT claim name used for the groups.
 No default.